roberttidey/CapacitorMeter/README.md

 Charge method first discharges the capacitor to 0V using a MOSFET.
 One of 2 currents is then selected via a MOSFETto start charging.
 ADC is used to detect when 50% threshold is reached and capacitance calculated.

-Measurement method is determined by using a quick charge methos to see if any capacitance is on the high value port and if so what current should be used.
+Measurement method is determined by using a quick charge method to see if any capacitance is on the high value port and if so what current should be used.